Valley Timberwolves

-The Valley Timberwolves are a Canadian junior ice hockey team from Renfrew, Ontario.
+The Renfrew Timberwolves are a Canadian junior ice hockey team from Renfrew, Ontario.
 They played in the Eastern Ontario Junior Hockey League until the league was re-branded the Central Canada Hockey League Tier 2 (CCHL2) 2015.

 History

-The Renfrew Jr. B Timberwolves came into existence in 1968 as the Renfrew Lions, sponsored by The Renfrew Lions Club and captured their first Eastern Ontario Championship that year.
+The Renfrew Jr. B Timberwolves came into existence in 1967 as the Renfrew Lions, sponsored by The Renfrew Lions Club and captured their first Eastern Ontario Championship that year.

-In the early 1970s, Renfrew's Junior team became the Timberwolves and the team has since captured 4 other Eastern Ontario Titles; 1977, 1988, 1990 and 1993.
+In the early 1970s, Renfrew's Junior team became the Timberwolves and the team has since captured 8 other Eastern Ontario Titles; 1977, 1988, 1990 and 1993.

 Banners on the wall at Ma-Te-Way Arena also include 8 Valley Division Titles and 4 Boxing Day Tournament Titles which all attest to the success that the team has enjoyed over the years.
 Not only has the team been successful as a community group, but many individual players have gone on to University, Semi-pro, or Professional Teams.

-The franchise is one of 22 teams in the Eastern Ontario Junior Hockey League, and is one of six teams in the Valley Division.
-The league is divided into two conferences and four divisions; The Metro-Valley and the Rideau-St. Lawrence.
-Up until the 2009-2010 all six teams in the Valley Division advanced to the playoffs, now only the top 4 teams continue beyond the regular season and the quality of hockey has continued to improve and player development remains an important part of Jr. B Hockey.
-The league introduced a showcase weekend known as the Fall Classic which has replaced the Boxing Day Tournament.
+The franchise which once of 22 teams now down currently to 13 in the Eastern Ontario Junior Hockey League, and is one of six teams in the Valley Division.
+The league was divided into two conferences and four divisions; The Metro-Valley and the Rideau-St. Lawrence.
+Now these divisions have been renamed the Martin and Richardson Divisions.